aakshathak/Data_Analytics_Project/README.md

-Analysis of dataset for the final exam on module called "Data Analytics"
+Analysis of dataset for the final exam on module "Data Analytics"